MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-views-monitoring.md

 ## MaterializedViewResult metric

 The `MaterializedViewResult` metric provides information about the result of a materialization cycle, and can be used to identify issues in the materialized view health status.
-The metric includes the `Database` and `MaterializedViewName` and a `Result` dimension.
+The metric includes the `Database`, `MaterializedViewName`, and a `Result` dimension.

 The `Result` dimension can have one of the following values: